dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

 /// Finalization callbacks will happen as *events*, not during execution of
 /// other code and not as a microtask, but as high-level events similar to
 /// timer events.
+///
-abstract class Finalizer<T> {
+/// Finalization callbacks should not throw. abstract class Finalizer<T> {
-  /// Creates a finalizer with the given finalization callback. external factory Finalizer(void Function(T) callback);
+  /// Creates a finalizer with the given finalization callback.
+  ///
+  /// The [callback] is bound to the [current zone](Zone.current)
+  /// when the [Finalizer] is created, and will run in that zone when called. external factory Finalizer(void Function(T) callback);

   /// Attaches this finalizer to the given [value].